 Working hard for the money!
 Since Dancing With the Stars debuted in 2005, it has been a huge hit for ABC and has undergone plenty of changes — including the salary amounts that the cast earns.

 When the show launched, Tom Bergeron and Lisa Canning cohosted the first season.
 Samantha Harris replaced Canning for seasons 2 through 9 with Brooke Burke-Charvet cohosting for seasons 10 through 17.
 Erin Andrews stepped in for season 18 and remained by Bergeron’s side until season 28.

 In 2020, ABC announced that the cohosts would not be returning for season 29.
 Instead, Tyra Banks stepped in.
-Despite mixed reviews from fans of the show, Banks is also set to return for season 30 in 2021.
+Despite mixed reviews from fans of the show, Banks returned for season 30 and season 31.